open-tale/open-tale.github.io/_docs/01-introduction.md

 together.
 Discussions and different points of view are enriching if we aim high, try different ideas and express how it felt.

-#### Grow stronger, **feel** stronger

-Now about the system itself... the way that characters evolve is inspired by [Ragnarok Online][ragnarok], with skills and attributes that increase their potential.
-When a character grows stronger, the player **feels stronger**, being able to roll bigger dice, and sometimes more dice!

 #### Quick resolve

 Events in Open Tale resolve very quickly, which makes it a lot easier for the